zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     }
     ```

-2. Register a web application context listener
+2. Register a web application context listener.

     Add the following code block to the deployment descriptor `web.xml` to register a context listener:
     ``` xml